 5. Track down your old pensions

-While you’re at it, why not begin tracking down old pensions, by contacting your old pension provider or former employer or using Vanguard’s free pension tracing service?
+While you’re at it, why not begin tracking down old pensions, by contacting your old pension provider or former employer or using the government’s free Pension Tracing Service?
 According to the Pension Policy Institute, unclaimed pension pots totalled £26.6 billion in 2022.
 Tracking down long-forgotten pensions could make all the difference in making sure you have enough money to retire on.

 6. Consider using the national insurance reduction to boost your pension